jeremyzilar/json-to-markdown/files/marina-fox/_index.md

 # See [URL] Having a GitHub account will allow you to edit pages on DigitalGov.
 The image used in your GitHub account can also be used to populate your digital.gov profile photo.
 github: ""

-# flag — URL
-# cat  — URL
+# Profile Photo
+# See [URL] for a full list of profile photo options
 # github-photo — requires a github ID
-# See [URL] for a full list of profile photo options
 profile_source: ""

 # Professional Social Media [e.g., Digital_Gov]